Sparkassen-Finanzgruppe: Landesbausparkassen

 The first Landesbausparkassen were established in 1929.
 The corporate forms and ownership structures of the Landesbausparkassen are diverse, even though all involve one or several regional associations (Sparkassenverbände).
 Some, like LBS Ost and Bausparkasse Schleswig-Holstein-Hamburg, are joint-stock companies, while others are public-sector entities.
 Bausparkasse Schleswig-Holstein-Hamburg is owned by the Sparkassenverband (57.5%) and Hamburger Sparkasse (42.5%).
 LBS Nord is owned by NordLB (44%), Landesbank Berlin (12%) and the Lower Saxon Sparkassenverband (44%).
 Landesbausparkasse Hessen-Thüringen is majority-owned (68.85%) by the regional Sparkassenverband but also has stakes from the two Länder of Hesse and Thuringia as well as from the two Sparkassenverbände of North Rhine-Westphalia and two legal entities of the Finanzgruppe, FIDES Alpha and FIDES Beta.
 Landesbausparkasse Saar is owned by the Land (74.9%) and the Sparkassenverband (25.1%) of Saarland.
 For the others, the relevant regional association(s) are the sole Träger.

+Further consolidation happened in 2023: LBS Süd (Landesbausparkasse Süd, Stuttgart und München) was formed by merger of LBS Bayern and LBS Südwest; LBS NordWest (Landesbausparkasse NordWest, Münster und Hannover) by merger of LBS Nord and LBS West; and LBS NordOst (Landesbausparkasse NordOst, Hamburg, Kiel und Potsdam) by merger of Bausparkasse Schleswig-Holstein-Hamburg AG and LBS Ost.